Erfurt Program: Part II: Minimalist demands

-The program theorised that the link between these two parts—the revolutionary goal and the reformist practice—was the "historical necessity" inherent in capitalist development.
+The program theorized that the link between these two parts—the revolutionary goal and the reformist practice—was the "historical necessity" inherent in capitalist development.
 As capitalism expanded, it would simultaneously isolate and depress the workers, thereby developing in them the consciousness of the need for socialism and the strength to achieve it.

 Reception and influence

 The draft program was praised by Friedrich Engels for its improvements over its predecessor, the Gotha Program, specifically as regards its removal of "outmoded traditions," both "Lassallean and vulgar socialistic."
 At the same time, however, he critiqued its opportunist, non-Marxist views on the state, as expressed in a criticism he sent to Kautsky on 29 June 1891.
 He also privately characterized its list of practical demands as "philistine".

 The Erfurt Program was a significant success for the SPD.
 It provided a coherent ideological framework that allowed the party to grow rapidly while navigating the political realities of the German Empire.
 Under this program, the SPD established a "tactic of pure opposition", using parliament primarily as a platform for agitation rather than as a legislative body.
 The party refused to vote for the national budget or participate in ceremonies like the Hoch to the Kaiser.